Studio 2054

 Studio 2054 was filmed at London's Printworks venue in custom built sets.
 The concert received generally positive reviews, many of whom praised Lipa's stage presence and performance.
-Some criticized the many guest performers, specifically John.
+Some criticized the many guest performers, specifically Elton John.
 The show had an attendance of 5 million people, breaking a record for viewership of a paid livestream.
 It also holds the Guinness World Record for highest tickets sales for a paid livestream by a female artist.

 Background and development

 Production of Studio 2054 began in August 2020, but planning for it started before then and took nearly five months to put together.
 Dua Lipa was not originally on board with the livestream since she wanted to wait until she could perform in front of fans; however, her team put forward an idea to make it like a TV show and this changed her mind.
 Lipa additionally thought her fans were longing for some sort of human connection during lockdown protocols associated with the COVID-19 pandemic.
 The concert's name comes from the famous New York City nightclub, Studio 54; Lipa had always had a fascination with the nightclub and its varying personalities.
 With the concert, she wanted to have a modern take on the nightclub with several different artforms.
 Lipa stated that she would be unable to do this on tour, and described it as a "live music video."

 The show was crafted in four acts and filmed in London's Printworks venue, a large warehouse.
 In the venue, custom-built sets were made that included "surreal tv shows, roller discos, ecstatic raves, trashy rocker hang outs, voguing ballrooms and diva style dressing rooms."
 Lipa also enlisted the help of musicians, dancers, skaters, aerialists, acrobats and surprise guests, with whom she created a bubble with to avoid COVID-19.
 They rehearsed for the show every day, six hours a day for one month.
 As lockdown restrictions in the UK were easing at the time, filming for Studio 2054 was able to proceed as normal.
 Participants in the show were constantly being tested for COVID-19.
 The production team also took over a hotel near to Printworks where all cast and crew could stay to maintain the bubble; they branded it as "Hotel 2054".
 About 240 people were included in the cast and crew.
 Lipa incorporated songs from her eponymous debut studio album (2017) and second album Future Nostalgia (2020), as well as the latter's companion remix album Club Future Nostalgia (2020), into the setlist.
 German apparel company Puma sponsored the event; due to this, all cast members wore Puma-branded outfits.
 Evian also sponsored the concert.
 Overall, the show cost $1.5 million to produce.